This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, and Connect Fonts Powered By Suitcase version 23.

 - Uncheck Options > Open at Login

-Recent versions of macOS will ask if you want to reopen windows when restarting your Mac.
-This feature works in a manner similar to a login item in macOS; when restarting your Mac, uncheck "Reopen windows when logging back in" before clicking Restart.
+When you restart your Mac, macOS will ask if you want to reopen your open applications and windows.
+This can have the same affect as setting Connect Fonts or Suitcase Fusion as a login item; when restarting your Mac, uncheck "Reopen windows when logging back in" before clicking Restart.

-Sometimes, outdated or damaged temporary session files will cause Suitcase Fusion to be unable to find the type core process.
-In these cases, waiting a few seconds before trying to open Suitcase Fusion doesn't address the issue.
+Sometimes, Connect Fonts or Suitcase Fusion can't find the type core process because of outdated or damaged session information.
+In these cases, waiting before trying to open the application doesn't address the issue.

 Repairing a damaged or incomplete hosts file

-Occasionally, an incomplete or damaged hosts file will cause Suitcase Fusion to be unable to find a running type core process.
+An incomplete or damaged hosts file will keep Connect Fonts or Suitcase Fusion from finding a running type core process.
 For more information about fixing the hosts file, go to Getting FMCore error 67112974 when opening Suitcase Fusion for Mac.